NabilAbdelouahed/prank-website-hacked/README.md

-A prank website to be opened on a mobile phone.
+A simple prank website to give to a friend.